 How much? £13 for drop-in sessions, 6-week block booking for £65

 Where is it?
 Royal Victoria Dock; West Ham; and Isle of Dogs

 Battersea Yoga covers everything a mother needs to keep fit and well during her pregnancy.

 What is it?
 The hour-long classes help the body relax and release tensions, as well as helping to create a deeper connection for mother and baby.
 The classes cover spinal alignment, pelvic awareness, toning of birthing muscles, active birthing positions, and more.

 Where is it?
 Battersea

 What is it?
-A specialist yoga class that has been carefully adapted for you to practise from 12 weeks of pregnancy up to the birth.
-The class aims to build your confidence for during labour and offer a wealth of knowledge into pregnancy and birth.
+A specialist yoga class that has been carefully adapted for you to practise from 12 weeks of pregnancy up to birth.
+The class aims to build your confidence for labour and offers a wealth of knowledge into pregnancy and birth.

 Where is it?
 Streatham

 Yogarise Peckham offers slow and flowing pregnancy yoga classes to help you stay grounded and energised during pregnancy.